GE2025: Three PAP new faces show up at Pasir Ris-Punggol GRC event

 The trio was with the current Pasir Ris-Punggol GRC team, consisting of Senior Minister Teo Chee Hean, Senior Minister of State for Digital Development and Information and Health Janil Puthucheary, Senior Minister of State in the Prime Minister’s Office Desmond Tan, Mr Sharael Taha and Ms Yeo Wan Ling, and Punggol West MP Sun Xueling.

+“Our new candidates are getting the experience that they need, making sure that they have an opportunity to connect with the people, learn about how campaigning is done, but much more importantly, allow people to get a sense of who they are and how they respond; what they care about,” he explained.

+Sunday’s event by local bank DBS was targeted at helping heartland merchants, as part of its programmes for Singapore’s 60th birthday.

-The team had garnered 64.16 per cent of the votes, in a three-cornered fight with Peoples Voice and the Singapore Democratic Alliance.
+The PAP garnered 64.16 per cent of the vote in Pasir Ris-Punggol GRC in the 2020 contest, in a three-cornered fight with Peoples Voice and the Singapore Democratic Alliance.

-The Punggol estates were carved out and merged with Punggol West SMC to form a new four-member Punggol GRC.
+The Punggol estates were carved out and merged with Punggol West SMC to form the new four-member Punggol GRC.

 The remaining districts were then merged with adjacent areas from East Coast GRC, notably the Loyang and Flora estates, to form a new four-member Pasir Ris-Changi GRC.